 - Not ideal for messages which need to be sent out at a specific time and date (especially if you’ve chosen to randomize the posts).

 - If you're using the option to repeat posts, you need to make sure to keep adding content to the Queue as, otherwise, you'll end up with a Queue that just keeps repeating the same messages in a short space of time.

-Three exercises to get you started with Queues
+Two exercises to get you started with Queues

 All you need to get started is think of what kind of posts you already publish on social media.
-Are they links to your blog, images of the office, #throwbackthursday posts or jokes that you share (or plan to) with your audiences?
+Are they links to your blog, images of the office, #throwbackthursday posts or jokes that you share (or plan to) with your audience?
 Then, see if it’s worth creating Queues for each of them.

-Below are three exercises that will get you up to speed with Queues and hopefully, you’ll see the value as soon as you start using them.
+Below are two exercises that will get you up to speed with Queues and hopefully, you’ll see the value as soon as you start using them.
 All you need is some time to test them, but you’ll be scheduling actual social media posts as you go so it’s a win-win, right?
 Our customers find this feature a big time-saver, and we hope you do too.

 Exercise #1 | Create a new Queue and write five social media posts with a trending hashtag

 Time to have some fun!
 Feel free to choose any trending hashtag you like, here are a few that will work on Twitter, Instagram and Facebook: #throwbackthursday, #mondaymotivation, #wednesdaythoughts, #meettheteam, #officelife.

 - Create a new Queue which has only one time slot on, e.g., Thursday.